 This morning is the fourth session of our discussion of the seven-part cause and effect meditation method for developing the bodhichitta aim.
-We have discussed the ground floor level, or step number zero of this process, which is to develop equanimity, and this equanimity is the state of mind that is free of disturbing emotions toward others, either attachment and attraction to those whom we like, and repulsion from others and aversion to whom we don’t like, and indifference toward others, which is based on naivety about that – the possibility that they could be a friend and so on.
+We have discussed the ground floor level, or step number zero, of this process, which is to develop equanimity.
+This equanimity is the state of mind that is free of disturbing emotions toward others, namely attachment and attraction to those whom we like, repulsion and aversion toward those whom we don’t like, and indifference toward those whom we consider strangers – which is based on naivety, being unaware of the possibility that they could be friends and so on.

-We need to rid our minds – to at least a certain level, a certain extent – of these various disturbing emotions directed toward others in order to gain equanimity.
-And we saw that this state of equanimity is not a state of nothingness, of no emotions, but it is – to use the Nyingma terminology – an “openness.”
-It is like an open ground that can function as the foundation upon which we can build the more positive emotions that will lead to the development of a bodhichitta aim.
+In order to gain equanimity, we need to rid our minds – to at least a certain extent – of these various disturbing emotions that are directed toward others.
+We saw that this state of equanimity is not a state of nothingness, of emotionlessness.
+Rather, it is – to use the Nyingma terminology – an “openness.”
+It is like an open ground that can then function as the foundation upon which to build the positive emotions that lead to the development of the bodhichitta aim.

-The implication here – though this is not something that’s discussed in the Dharma – is that the type of rebirth that can be the most favorable for influencing others in positive ways could be dependent on the age of a world and the development of the society within that world and the needs, which certainly would make sense in terms of dependent arising, that there’s nothing inherently better or worse about any particular form of gender.
+The implication here – though this is not something that’s discussed in the Dharma – is that the type of rebirth that would be the most favorable for influencing others in positive ways could be dependent on the age of a world and the stage of development of the society.
+That would certainly make sense in terms of dependent arising – that there’s nothing inherently better or worse about any particular gender.

-In any case, if we look at the teachings in terms of what are the causes for a male rebirth that appear in that context, basically they’re saying admiration for the male form and distance from the female form – admiring the male form, “I’d like to have a male form,” so that would be a cause – although one could wonder whether or not that could be a cause for a gay rebirth, but putting that aside – then it would seem as though if one had desire for the female body is what leads to a female rebirth.
-And then as a female, if you had desire for a male body, you’d have a male rebirth.
+In any case, the teachings concerning the causes for a male rebirth basically say that admiring the male form and disparaging the female form is a cause to have a male birth.
+One might wonder, however, whether that could also be a cause for a gay rebirth.
+But putting that aside, it would seem that desire for the female body is what leads to a female rebirth.
+Then, if, as a female, one had desire for a male body, one would have a male rebirth.
 If that is the case, we could then argue that everybody has, at some point, had a female basis.

 Of course, there were times when we were aborted.
 When we weren’t aborted, we might have been eaten by our mothers – for example, spiders sometimes eat their young.
 These are the kinds of objections that were raised in the discussions we had after class concerning recognizing everybody as a mother.
 “What about the mother that ate us when we were born?”
-But somehow we got here – in this precious human rebirth – and that is the product of all the previous rebirths which took place.
-Just simply on that ground, everybody has been very kind to us as a mother to give us the opportunity to get where we are now and deal with the various karmic stuff that we have built up over beginningless time.
-It is very good to do analytical meditation, to think about all of this, work it out, what objections we have to it.
+But somehow we got here to this precious human rebirth.
+That is the product of all the previous rebirths that have taken place.
+Just simply on that ground, everybody has been very kind to us as a mother.
+They’ve given us the opportunity to get to where we are now and to deal with the various karmic things that we have built up over beginningless time.
+It is very good to do analytical meditation – to think about all of this and to work out the objections we have.

 Unblocking Blocked Feelings